Krirama/Project-1/README.md

 - **Date**: 14 June 2025
 - **Tools Used**: Excel, Power BI

+## 📌 Project Summary

+Analyzed global salary data using Excel & Power BI.
+Built interactive dashboards to visualize salary trends by location, job title, seniority, and experience.
+Full project and dashboard available in this repository.

 # Problem Statement
 Analyzing and Finding Top salaried Job Tiles to help people with career location options.